ch4dwick/terraform-devops/README.md

 ### https://github.com/ch4dwick/terraform-devops/actions/workflows/pr-manual-plan.yaml

-On rare occasions, a workflow might fail after pushing a new tag.
-First and foremost, check first if you pulled the latest codes before tagging.
-This will cause a stale error if you tag an older commit.
-If the commit is the latest and you still get a stale state plan, try generating a new tfplan file by running the plan workflow manually.
+On rare occasions, an action might fail after pushing a new tag.
+Firstly, check if you pulled the latest codes before tagging.
+A stale error will happen if you tag an older commit.
+If the commit is the latest and you still get a stale state plan, try generating a new tfplan file by running the pr-manual-plan.yaml action manually.
 You can select which environment to use from the dropdown when executing the change.
 Note that each environment uses different account credentials and will generate a tfplan for that account.
-If you select the wrong target account, the plan file will contain no changes.
+If you select the wrong target account, the plan file for that account will contain no changes and will do nothing.

 # Caveats